-ECFI Learning Lab for Changemakers is a structured learning space for practitioners from the community foundation (CF) field in Europe to enhance their working, thinking and making meaning of social change in their communities.
+The ECFI Learning Lab provides a structured space for thought, learning and analysis, that will enrich the individual, their organisation and the community foundation field.
 The “Lab” in the title indicates that it is a space that is safe and purposeful.
 It is a space inhabited by peers, primarily led by peers with limited outside guidance and structuring that is provided through ECFI.
 At the same time, it is a space that gets “dirty” in two ways:

 Who is it for?